andreas50/uts/README.md

 An Unevenly-spaced Time Series (uts) is a sequence of observation time and value pairs (t<sub>n</sub>, X<sub>n</sub>) with strictly increasing observation times.
 As opposed to equally spaced time series, the spacing of observation times may not be constant.

-As of late 2011, to the best of my knowledge, there is no R time series package that provides 100% of the application logic in terms of this definition.
-Either directly or indirectly, existing implementations fall back on equally-spaced data for some of their functionality.
-For example, the window width of a rolling time series operator might be specified in term of the number of observations (e.g. 7 observations) instead of a temporal duration (e.g. 6 hours).
+As of late 2011, to the best of my knowledge, there is no `R` time series package that allows to write 100% of the application logic in terms of this definition.
+Either directly or indirectly, existing implementations fall back on equally spaced data for some of their functionality.
+For example, the window width of a rolling time series operator, such as a moving average, is usually specified in terms of the number of observations (e.g. 7 observations) instead of a temporal duration (e.g. 6 hours).

+Even when a time series is equally spaced, it is often conceptually preferable to define operations using a temporal duration, such as a "moving average over the past year", instead via the number of observations.
+Should the frequency of the time series change at a later date, the code for the analysis would not need updating.
+Similarly, this way the same analysis can be carried out on several time series with different frequencies, without having to keep track of the individual observation frequencies.

 I therefore decided to write my own implementation, based on my [research](http://www.eckner.com/research.html) on this topic.